 Watch the video to the right to see how Dr Stephanie Sheu and I discuss iron deficiency, heavy periods and IUD’s (such as Mirena) that can be used to help.

-If you think heavy periods are contributing to your feelings of fatigue, I’d recommend booking in to see our women’s health specialist Dr Sara Sabery Raieni Book Here for a thorough work up of the causes and a discussion of IUD as an option to help
+If you think heavy periods are contributing to your feelings of fatigue, I’d recommend booking in to see our women’s health specialist Dr Rebecca Ostrenski Book Here for a thorough work up of the causes.

 Reason #2 – Insulin resistance or excessive body weight.